texaspse/blog/_posts/2014-01-18-search-grader-engine-performing.md

   * unexplainable or even nonexistent results.

 To improve your search experience, you first need to understand which areas are problematic.
-That’s exactly why we built Search Grader by Algolia.
+That's exactly why we built Search Grader by Algolia.

 ## Introducing Search Grader by Algolia

-[Search Grader](http://grader.algolia.com/) by Algolia is a tool to help you quickly find out what your search engine may be missing.
+[Search Grader][2] by Algolia is a tool to help you quickly find out what your search engine may be missing.
 We divided the search user experience in 3 categories in order to get a maximum score of 100: